apoishi/trybe-js-unit-tests/README.md

 ## About the project
-This repository contains the js unit tests project developed while studyng at Trybe.This project is an implementation of various functions and/or unit tests.
+This repository contains the js unit tests project developed while studyng at Trybe.
+This project is an implementation of various functions using javaScript and/or unit tests.

 ## Skills
 - Write unit tests using the NodeJS Jest module to verify the correct functioning of the functions;